 Traveling on a Low Carb, Ketogenic or carnivore diet

-In this article, I will try to answer recurring questions regarding trips and detail how I personally succeed during a long vacation or during a short trip to adhere to the diet that I am used to in my everyday life.
+In this article, I will try to answer recurring questions regarding trips, and I will detail how personally I succeed during a long vacation or during a short trip to follow the ways of eating which I am used to in my everyday life.

-Nowadays wherever we travel we will probably have access to meat, eggs, cheeses, vegetables and fruits.
-In special cases such as going on an isolated trek of several days, we will have to prepare in advance and pack the food in a cooler bag suitable for carrying on the back.
-During vacations in Europe, the United States, Australia, South America, to the East and wherever we stay at a reasonable distance from a large city we will almost always have access to butchers, delicatessens and fruit or vegetable stores.
-Of course, when it comes to a rural vacation away from the big city, we will have easier access to the towers themselves, but nowadays most of us tend to travel in the big cities or within a reasonable radius around the big cities.
-In the current era, processed and industrialized food has reached every possible place on the globe.
-A trip where we maintain a diet based on animal products, also called a ketogenic diet, will require us to plan a little in advance, unlike a trip where most meals are based on the more accessible ‘Western diet’.
-Based on the latest science available today, the diet prevalent in the West is among the main factors that led us to the high rates of morbidity that we see today.
+Nowadays, wherever we travel we usually have access to meat, eggs, cheeses, vegetables and fruits.
+In special cases such as going on an isolated trek of several days, we will have to prepare in advance and pack the food in a tools such as a cooler bag suitable for carrying on our back.
+During vacations in Europe, the United States, Australia, South America, to the East and wherever we stay at a reasonable distance from a large city we will almost always find access to butchers, delicatessens and fruit or vegetable stores.
+Of course, when it comes to a rural vacation away from the big city, we will have easier access to the farmers, but nowadays most of us tend to travel to big cities or within a reasonable radius around the big cities.
+In the current era, processed and industrialized food has reached every possible place on the planet.
+A trip where we maintain a diet based on animal products, also called a ketogenic diet, will require us to plan a little in advance, unlike a trip where most meals are based on the relatively more accessible ‘Standard American Diet’.
+Based on latest science available today, that diet which prevalent in the West is among the main factors that led us to the high rates metabolic diseases we see today.

-General principles for maintaining a ketogenic diet on a trip
+General principles for maintaining a ketogenic diet while traveling

-During a trip when we are far from our comfort zone it is recommended to make sure to choose food that is familiar to us from home wherever we go.
+During a trip where we are far from our comfort zone it is recommended to make sure to choose foods which is most familiar to our foods from back home, doesn’t matter where we go.

-The equipment I need for this includes: a suitable bag that maintains temperature, a vacuum box to store the sliced roast beef or the cut you purchased and a fork.
-This is how I travel for whole days when for each day I allocate in advance the amount of food that satisfies me.
+The equipment I need for this includes: a suitable bag that maintains temperature, a vacuum box to store the sliced roast beef or the cut meat I purchased and a fork.
+This is how I travel for couple days in which for each day I prepare in advance the amount of food that will satisfy me.
 Thus, during the trip I successfully maintain a low-carb diet that keeps my blood sugar balanced around the clock (not necessarily a “ketogenic diet”).
-I believe this is the best way to go on a trip without food worries.
+I believe this is the best way to go on a trip without worrying about food.

 The photos in this article were taken on my trip to Germany.
 In every restaurant or cafe I went to, I tried to order dishes with few ingredients and go mainly for dishes consisting mostly of meat and eggs.
-I avoided the dishes drenched in sauce that I can’t always tell what it contains and I chose dishes with minimal seasoning.
-It is true that when traveling in Europe dishes of this type are much more accessible, but I can say that even in Southeast Asia I have always found simple and tasty dishes based on meat, eggs, fish and seafood.
+I avoided dishes that drenched in sauce that I can’t always tell what the sauce contains, and I chose dishes with minimal seasoning.
+It is true that when traveling to Europe, dishes of this type are much more accessible, but I can say that even in Southeast Asia I have always found simple and tasty dishes based on meat, eggs, fish and seafood.

-I usually prepare in advance all the tools I use during the days of the trip.
+I usually prepare in advance all the tools I will use during the days of the trip.
 For the day of the flight for example, I pack meals in boxes (preferably not in a plastic box) and these are the tools I will use during the entire trip.
-It is advisable to do preliminary research on Google to locate local butchers, meat restaurants or fish restaurants.
-These places serve as an “anchor” for me even before the flight and thus I fly with a calmer mind.
+It is advisable to do researches in advance on Google to locate local butchers, meat restaurants or fish restaurants.
+These places are usually the “anchors” for the trip, even before the flight and thus I fly with a calmer mind.

-Ketogenic nutrition and body synchronization during the trip
+Ketogenic diet and body synchronization during the trip

-Before we start the trip itself, it is important to keep the body in sync with the day as the body is in sync with it during our routine.
+Before we start traveling in the destination, it is important to keep the body in sync with the day in the same manner that the body is in sync with the day rom back home.
 This synchronization will help our body function at an optimal level during the trip.

-If there is a time difference between home and the place of the trip, we will try to get a full night’s sleep on our first night on the trip.
-A good night’s sleep on the first night of the trip will signal our body and the rest of the body system to biologically synchronize according to the local clock.
+If there is a time zone difference between home and destination, we will ideally want to get a full night’s sleep on our first night of the trip.
+A good night’s sleep on the first night of the trip will signal our body and the rest of every system in it to biologically synchronize according to local time.

 The attached photos were taken during my trip to Germany – in the main photo at the top of the article I documented my lunch box containing the food I buy.
-That box is an integral part of my every trip.
+That box is an integral part of every trip I go to.

-Most of the dishes I took in the other photos consist of only a few ingredients and mainly meat, eggs and cheeses.
+Most of the dishes I took in the other photos consist of only a few ingredients and mainly meat, eggs, and cheeses.
 The dishes taken in these photos are suitable for a diet based mainly on animal products or a ketogenic diet.
-Some were photographed at breakfast in a cafe and some were photographed in a restaurant.
+Some pictures were taken at breakfast in a cafe, and some were taken at the restaurant.

 Working out and keto diet during traveling

-If we have the time and the nature of the trip allows it, I like to exercise or go for an hour’s walk so that the level of insulin sensitivity and sugar balance remain as they were, this is assuming that the trip is of a less active nature.
-If you are on your feet most of the day, we will probably cover large distances during the day anyway, and in that case there is no need for additional training.
+If we have the time and the nature of the trip allows it, I like to exercise or go for an hour’s walk so that the level of insulin sensitivity and sugar balance remain as they were back home, assuming that the trip is a more sedentary kind of trip.
+If you are on your feet most of the day, you will probably cover large distances during the day anyway, and in that case, there is no need for additional training.

-Just as we would not forget to pack a toothbrush, there is no reason why we should also forget to pack everything necessary to maintain the diet we are used to.
-All we have to remember is to prepare in advance a list of places where we can purchase the right food products for our diet and pack all the food and equipment required for the day of the flight.
+Just as we would not forget to pack a toothbrush, there is no reason why we should also forget to pack every tool necessary to maintain the way of eating which we are used to follow at home.
+All we have to remember is to prepare in advance a list of places where we can purchase the right ingredients for following our diet approach and pack all the food and equipment required for flight day.

-The key word is planning in advance – I believe that when planning becomes part of our daily routine, things become “less scary”, there is control over the food we put into the body and the routine becomes easier.
+The key word is planning in advance – I believe that when planning becomes part of our daily routine, things become “less stressful” and we are able take control over the food we put into the body and routine becomes easier.

-I hope these tips will help you during your upcoming vacation and all that remains is to wish you an enjoyable vacation!
+I hope these tips will help you during your upcoming vacation and all that remains is to wish you an enjoyable trip!

 *The information on this website is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The said information is intended for informational purposes only and stems from personal experience.
 The text is not intended to diagnose, treat or cure any specific disease or medical condition.
 Reviews and testimonials about nutrition, training and various health approaches represent individual experiences and what is stated on the site does not guarantee any results for your specific situation.
 Any choice of a specific way of eating or medical treatment according to a given situation should be made under the guidance of professionals qualified to do so.